 The attachment system is pretty efficient to attach.
 The camming tail and side clips snap into place easily when fitted appropriately.
 The tail clips are easy to handle with gloves on.
 The side clips are also easy to use with gloves on, but their smaller sizes pose a slight challenge with mittens.

 The attachment system is quite reliable.
 All the materials are strong and resistant to breaking.
 In the very unlikely event that something were to break, Black Diamond offers replacement parts so you can extend the life of your skins.

 Ease of Use

 The Ascension STS is easy to handle and pack around.
-However, it will take a few time-consuming steps, from taking the skins out of the box to being field ready.
+However, it will take a few time-consuming steps between taking the skins out of the box to being ready for use.
 The skins need to be trimmed to fit the length and width of your splitboard.
 Additionally, you need to install the tip clip and taper the tip of the skin.

 After the skin has been cut, it is time to install the tip clip.
-This process requires a few different tools such as a #2 Phillip, a board, pliers, a ruler, and a marker.
-The process is pretty simple, but there are just additional steps and more than a few ways for something to go wrong.
+This process requires a few different tools such as a #2 Phillips head screwdriver, a board, pliers, a ruler, and a marker.
+The process is pretty simple, but there are additional steps and more than a few ways for something to go wrong compared to models that come with the tip clips pre-installed.
 After the tip clips have been installed, it's time to hit the track.

 The Ascension STS packed up to be surprisingly small for an all-nylon skin.
 This is in part due to the simple attachment system.
 The carpet isn't the thinnest in the review, nor is it the lightest.
 Its hand-feel was pretty standard for nylon skins and was somewhat stiff.
 In the end, it still offered an impressive package size.